 Returns are of growth option.
-The returns for the respective periods are provided as on last business day of May 2024.
-Returns for 1 year and above are Compounded Annualized.
+The returns for the respective periods are provided as on last business day of October 2024.
+Returns 1 year and above are Compounded Annualized.
 Standard benchmark is prescribed by SEBI and is used for comparison purposes.
 Different plans shall have a different expense structure.